Tropical ideals do not realise all Bergman fans: Introduction

 We believe that this theorem marks the beginning of an interesting research programme, which, in addition to the pureness and balancing questions mentioned above, asks which tropical ideals define matroids on the set of variables, and which matroids are, in this sense, tropically algebraic---See Problem \ref{prob:matroidal} and Question \ref{que:algebraic}.

 {\bf Acknowledgements.} Both authors would like to thank the Mittag-Leffler Institute for their hospitality during the Spring 2018 program, when this paper was conceived.
-In addition, FR would like to thank the Discrete Mathematics/Geometry Group at TU Berlin and the ICERM Institute for their hospitality while this paper was written.
+In addition, FR would like to thank the Discrete Mathematics/Geometry Group at TU Berlin for their support while this paper was written.